Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * To set up emails to a site i used [Mailtrap](https://mailtrap.io/home).
 ## Acknowledgments

-* I Want to thank my mentor Rory Patrick for all the help of completing my milestone project 4.
+* I want to thank my mentor Rory Patrick for all the help of completing my milestone project 4.